+ReWalk Robotics Ltd. RICHNER CONSULTANTS, LLC

+Ву: By:

-ReWalk Robotics Ltd. RICHNER CONSULTANTS, LLC Name: Larry Jasinski Title: CEO By: Name: Randel Richner Title: President Date signed: B - 5 the date last signed below.
+Name: Larry Jasinski Name: Randel Richner

+Title: CEO Title: President

+Date signed: Date signed:

+B - 5

+the date last signed below.

 IN WITNESS WHEREOF, the parties have executed this Agreement which shall be legally binding on the parties as of